ntustison/Histograms/Text/methods2.md

   within-algorithm consistency.

 * A significant issue was whether or not to use the N4 bias correction algorithm as a preprocessing step.
-We ultimately decided to include it for two reasons.[^5] First, it is explicitly used in multiple algorithms (e.g., [@Tustison:2011aa;@He:2016aa;@Santyr:2019aa;@Zha:2016aa;@Shammi:2021aa]) despite the issues raised previously due to the fact that it qualitatively improves image appearance.[^4]  Another practical consideration for N4 preprocessing was due to the parameters of the reference distribution required by the linear binning algorithm.
-Additional details are provided in the Results section.
+We ultimately decided to include it for two reasons.
+  First, it is explicitly used in multiple algorithms (e.g., [@Tustison:2011aa;@He:2016aa;@Santyr:2019aa;@Zha:2016aa;@Shammi:2021aa]) despite the issues raised previously due to the fact that it qualitatively improves image appearance.
+Another practical consideration for N4 preprocessing was due to the parameters of the reference distribution required by the linear binning algorithm.  \textcolor{blue}{However, for completeness, we did run the same experiments detailed below using the uncorrected UVa images (and the previously reported parameters for linear binning) and the results were similar.
+These results can be found in the GitHub repository associated with this work.}

 *  We extended the deep learning functionality first described in [@Tustison:2019ac] to improve performance and provide a more clinically granular